Architecture

 Trusted Execution Environment (TEE)

-The Polaris Container is designed to be run inside of a Trusted Execution Environment (TEE) in order to guarantee that data is encrypted at all times, including while in-use.
-We achieve this by provisioning Polaris inside of a Confidential Virtual Machine based on the AMD SEV-SNP technology.
-The exact implementation depends on the Cloud Service Provider that is used, for details please refer to the Cloud Providers documentation.
+The Polaris container is designed to run inside a Trusted Execution Environment (TEE) to ensure data is encrypted at all times, including while in use.
+This is achieved by provisioning Polaris inside a Confidential Virtual Machine (CVM) based on AMD SEV-SNP technology.
+The exact implementation depends on the cloud service provider being used.
+For details, please refer to the Cloud Providers documentation.

-Confidential Virtual Machines provide full memory encryption with minimal overhead.
-This means that data in the machies memory is protected agains a malicios Hypervisor or other VMs running on the same host.
-The encryption is done in hardware and does not require any changes to the workload running inside the VM.
+Confidential Virtual Machines provide full memory encryption with minimal overhead, protecting data in the machine's memory against malicious hypervisors or other VMs running on the same host.
+The encryption is hardware-based and does not require any changes to the workload running inside the VM.

 Client Workload

-The client workload is running as a Docker container inside of the TEE.
-You can configure the Docker image you want to run inside of the Polaris container along with environment variables, entrypoint command and parameters.
-Polaris takes care of creating the Docker container and configuring the network.
-In most cases, you don't need to do any modifications to your workload as all HTTP communication between it and the proxy is not encrypted.
+The client workload runs as a Docker container inside the TEE.
+You can configure the Docker image you want to use inside the Polaris container, along with environment variables, entrypoint commands, and parameters.
+Polaris handles creating the Docker container and configuring the network.
+In most cases, no modifications to your workload are required, as all HTTP communication between the workload and the proxy is not encrypted.

-For details how to configure the client workload, please refer to the Client Workload Configuration.
+For details on configuring the client workload, please refer to the Client Workload Configuration.

 Polaris Secure Proxy

-The Polaris Secure Proxy sits in front of the Client Workload and acts as an HTTP proxy server.
-It is implemented in TypeScript based on the efficient express-http-proxy library.
-The proxy can be configured to enable transparent decryption of input requests and encryption of responses if you want to enable encrypted communication.
+The Polaris Secure Proxy sits in front of the client workload and acts as an HTTP proxy server.
+It is implemented in TypeScript using the efficient express-http-proxy library.
+The proxy can be configured to enable transparent decryption of input requests and encryption of responses, supporting encrypted communication.

-For details on how to configure the Polaris Secure Proxy, please refer to the Polaris Secure Proxy documentation.
+For details on configuring the Polaris Secure Proxy, please refer to the Polaris Secure Proxy documentation.

-The proxy is also responsible for providing access to the private keys used to decrypt the data inside of the TEE.
-In the case of Polaris Pro, the proxy connects to an external key management solution that stores a 4096-bit RSA private key securely inside of a Hardware Security Module (HSM).
-The private key is configured to be accessed only through an attestation policy that verifies that they private key is only used inside of a TEE.
+The proxy also manages access to the private keys used to decrypt data inside the TEE.
+For Polaris Pro, the proxy connects to an external key management solution that securely stores a 4096-bit RSA private key inside a Hardware Security Module (HSM).
+The private key is accessed only through an attestation policy, which ensures it is used exclusively inside a TEE.
 The key management service and attestation policy rely on services provided by the cloud provider.
-Please refer to the Cloud Provider documentation for details.
+For more information, see the Cloud Providers documentation.

-Having a permanent decryption key means that it can be used to encrypt and decrypt data that is stored permanently in a bucket, on a disk, in a database or any other storage medium.
-To implement encryption and decryption of data from the workload container, please refer to the Polaris SD documentation.
+Having a permanent decryption key allows encryption and decryption of data stored permanently in a bucket, on a disk, in a database, or any other storage medium.
+For implementing encryption and decryption from the workload container, please refer to the Polaris SDK documentation.